Why did TripCheck change? I liked it the way it was!

 Why don't you include the TripCheck maps and weather forecasts on TripCheck Mobile?

 When TripCheck Mobile was first designed it was built for small hand held devices with limited capabilities and small screens which would make it difficult to view the maps.
-Also, the Mobile site was organized to give users a quick snap shot of the current conditions and incidents so some of the features such as the detailed NOAA weather forecasts were not included on the mobile.
+Also, the Mobile site was organized to give users a quick snap shot of the current conditions and incidents so some of the features such as the detailed NOAA weather forecasts were not included on the mobile site.

 Do 511 get the same road conditions and incident information as TripCheck?